aiven/devportal/docs/products/clickhouse/sample-dataset.rst

 Load data
 ----------

-Now that you have a dataset with two empty tables, inject data into each of the tables.
+Now that you have a dataset with two empty tables, we'll inject data into each of the tables.
+However, because we need to access files outside the docker container, we'll run the command specifying ``--query`` parameter.
 To do this:

 1. Go to the folder where you stored the downloaded files for ``hits_v1.tsv`` and ``visits_v1.tsv``.